LNFWebsite/Streamly/README.md

 ## What is Streamly?

-Streamly is a YouTube video player that runs entirely in your browser.
+Streamly is a YouTube video queue that runs entirely in your browser.

 That means that it builds upon YouTube's normal playlist features by allowing you to manipulate playlists on the fly while playing them.

 If you've been burnt by losing your playlists to projects that promise the safety of your data, you've found the right solution.
-Instead of storing your playlists in a huge databank like other projects, Streamly lets you store your playlist yourself in the form of a simple hyperlink.
+Instead of locking you into storing your playlists in a huge databank like other projects (or even YouTube themselves), Streamly lets you store your playlist on your own in the form of a simple hyperlink.
 When you want to access your playlist, just go to that link!
 It's that simple.

 All of the data needed to play the playlist is in the link.
-That means that nothing else is requested, and the whole playlist may be easily stored with a link shortener, a bookmark on your browser, or even in a text file on your computer.
+That means that no other video information is requested, and the whole playlist may be easily stored with a link shortener, a bookmark on your browser, or even in a text file on your computer.

-Our motto is reliability which is why we do not use any API keys to manipulate YouTube's native HTML5 video frame, and we let you store the entirety of your playlist on your own.
+Streamly's motto is reliability which is why we do not use any API keys to manipulate YouTube's native HTML5 video frame, and we let you store the entirety of your playlist on your own.

 This essentially means that Streamly is not a 'service' which ties into YouTube, but is rather a 'script' that runs in your browser, accessing only what is available to the general public on the web.